 It can't be clearer than this - EVERY NEW BUSINESS SHOULD BE ON THE WEB!
 If you aren't, your competitors certainly will be, as will your potential customers.
-The real challenge though is to make sure that they see you when they are looking.
+The real challenge though is to make sure that they can find you when they are looking.

-Why should have a website?
+Why should you have a website?

-More and more people want to research businesses and buy products on-line.
 If you're serious about promoting your business, then a good website is your virtual shop window, enticing potential customers, instilling confidence in you and the goods and services you offer.
 So if you cut corners and don't have a website, you could be doing your business more harm than good!

-Your website may be as simple as letting people know your phone number and opening hours - a digital business card or as complex as a fully automated booking system or a searchable database of your products.
+Your website may be as simple as letting people know your phone number and opening hours - a digital business card or as complex as a fully automated booking system or an ecommerce store that runs while even when you are asleep.
 Do I need to spend money on a site if a friend or relative can help?
 Can they really design a site that will put you above your competitors?
 Will they be around to support the site if errors appear?
 It can seem like a saving but it could have serious consequences to your business.